ethereum-optimism/design-docs/security/custom-gas-token.md

     - This can be mitigated by using offchain checks on the standardness of the ERC20 token before doing any sort of brand association with the custom gas token chain.
 These checks cannot be automated, manual inspection must be done to ensure that the token is [specs compliant](https://github.com/ethereum-optimism/specs/blob/main/specs/protocol/granite/custom-gas-token.md#properties-of-a-gas-paying-token).
 - **Detection:**
     - An offchain monitoring service could exist that is able to utilize the APIs on the smart contracts to determine that the bridge is not drained on L1 in a malicious way
+    - It is unlikely that all bridges would be able to be drained at once, so issuing a pause could be helpful to save some of the bridges.
+It is up to the chain operator to issue this pause until the custom gas token feature becomes standard.
 - **Recovery Path(s)**:
     - It is possible to recollateralize the bridge by directly transferring the ERC20 tokens to the bridge.
 This would enable users to be able to withdraw again.